hobaDevHome/moviesApp/README.md

 ## Features

-- Landing page with a modern and visually appealing design.
+- Search Functionality: Seamlessly find your favorite movies by typing their names in the search bar.
-- Fetches color-based images from a database (Firebase Storage).
+- Detailed Movie Pages: Get in-depth information about each movie, including plot summaries, cast, and more..
 - Responsive layout for optimal viewing on different devices.

 ## Technologies Used

-- React - Material-UI (MUI)-  Firebase Storage - Redux Toolkit for state management and middleware.
+- React - Material-UI (MUI)-  RestAPI's .

 ![alt text](https://github.com/hobaDevHome/coloredImages/blob/master/public/images/overview1.jpg)